orbeon/orbeon-forms-doc/contributors/test-plan.md

         - Choose to open the draft, edit it into `a1 Marge`, save, change to `a1 Marge draft`, wait for autosave
         - Go to the summary page, click on `a1 Marge`, dialog must propose loading draft

-### DB2 DDL \[2016.3 DONE\]
+### DB2 DDL \[2017.1 TODO\]

-Do the following just with DB2; there is no need to test this with Oracle, MySQL, and SQL Server as this is done by the unit tests.
+Do the following just with DB2; there is no need to test this with Oracle, MySQL, and SQL Server as this is TODO by the unit tests.
 Before each test, run the `drop table` statements below.

 - In a tab, open the doc with the [table linking to the DB2 DDL](../form-runner/persistence/relational-db.md#db2-database-setup)
 - Initial setup